LWAYVE/ios-sdk/README.md

     * [Playback Controls](#playback-controls)
     * [Playlist Controls](#playlist-controls)

-## Section 1: Introducing LWAVYE and Contextual Audio Experiences
+## Section 1: Introducing LWAYVE and Contextual Audio Experiences

 ### Background
 LWAYVE is an audio platform that provides event attendees with Contextual Audio Experiences and can be embedded to augment any mobile application.
 A Contextual Audio Experience serves as a personalized audio guide making any event as engaging, easy, and enjoyable as possible.